 "Dying?"
 Jade finishes for her.
 She only smirks again.
 "That's exactly why I did it."

 This time, when she leans in, she places a hand on the back of Tori's head, so that she can't pull away (kind of like a trap).
 When their lips crash together a second time, she feels little to no resistance from Tori, much to her pleasant surprise.

 And, this time, she pays close attention to not the taste, but the feel of Tori's lips on hers.
 She notices that they're much softer and smoother than Beck's.
 They're much gentler, too, but with nowhere near as much burning heat behind them — which kind of sucks, since Jade is still so. fucking. cold.

-Gradually, she starts to run her tongue over Tori's bottom lip, coaxing entrance into her mouth, and Tori complies, of course, just like the good girl that she is.
+As the kiss deepens, Jade starts to run her tongue over Tori's bottom lip, coaxing entrance into her mouth, and Tori complies, of course, like the good girl that she is.